aimhigherweb/iec_website/content/what-we-do/presbyopia.md

 ---

 <div class="employee-heading">
 <p>Presbyopia is the gradual reduction in the amount that the eye can change its focus.
 This reduction is a result of the continued changing of the biological lens inside the eye, and is a normal part of ageing.
 Patients with presbyopia will have more trouble reading and may get eyestrain and blur for near tasks.
-Our optometrists in Adelaide City and Woodville have multiple options at their disposal for hyperopia management. <a href="/what-we-do/myopia-control">Book an appointment</a> or contact us to find out more.</p>
+Our optometrists in Adelaide City and Henley Beach have multiple options at their disposal for hyperopia management. <a href="/what-we-do/myopia-control">Book an appointment</a> or contact us to find out more.</p>

 <p><div class="myWrapper" style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe frameborder="0" type="text/html" src="https://2689-2347.captiv8online.com/animations/embed/one/o-t?player_width=100%&player_height=100%&site_company_language=34&autostart=false" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe></div></p>
 </div>